Class 3 Exam > Class 3 Notes > Mathematics for Class 3 (Maths Mela) > Chapter Notes: Double Century

 View Solution

 Once upon a time, there was a clever little dog named Bingo.
-Bingo loved playing with numbers on a number line.
-One day, Bingo decided to help his friends learn how to add numbers to reach a target.
-He invited his friends to play a fun game.
+Bingo loved playing with numbers.
+One day, he decided to help his friends learn how to add numbers to reach a target by inviting them to a fun game.

-Bingo pointed to the number line and said, "If we start with 50, what can we add to make 100?"
-His friends thought for a moment and then shouted, "50!
+Bingo pointed to the number line and asked, "If we start with 50, what can we add to make 100?"
+His friends thought for a moment and shouted, "50!
 Because 50 + 50 equals 100!"
 Bingo wagged his tail happily.

 Double Century Chapter Notes | Mathematics for Class 3 (Maths Mela)